hasFlag/hasFlag.github.io/content/blog/do-we-need-class-components-anymore/index.md

 ```

 ## Conclusion
-There are use case areas where you might need class components, but I always try to use the functional components as much as I can.
+There are some areas where you still need class components.
+But I always try to use the functional components as much as I can.

-In the above examples, you have seen we can accomplish everything by using functional components, but again in case your current project is running on class base components don't worry there is no harm in that either.
+In the example above you have seen, we can gain everything by using the functional components.
+But in case your current project is running on class components, don't worry there is no harm to that.
 Perhaps, I would recommend using functional components in your further project development.
-There is no official announcement from the ReactJS team to deprecate class components yet.
+There is no official announcement from the ReactJS team to deprecate class components.

 ## Useful links
 - [Introduction to Hooks](https://reactjs.org/docs/hooks-intro.html)